PaperPrototype/Intro-Coding-and-Computers/16 - Resources + Next/english.md

 I plan on making a course on making a simple game engine.
 Mainly getting 3D "stuff" on a screen, and how you can "rotate" stuff + some physics.

-For now I recommend the following courses
+For now I recommend the following courses made by GameDev.tv

 - Unity
 	- make 2D games https://www.udemy.com/course/unitycourse/